 Poker had indeed changed.
 Nothing was the same.

-The world had gone crazy.
+The world had gone insane.

 When I returned to Las Vegas from Atlantic City, I received an interesting phone call.
 Apparently, my previous meeting with Mr. Dikshit had made an impression.
-Dikshit, speaking on behalf of Party Poker’s management team, informed that they wanted to hire me.
+Dikshit, speaking on behalf of Party Poker’s management team, informed me that they wanted to hire me.

 The offer on the table was $120,000 per year to start, plus a nice year-end bonus.
 I’d be a consultant.
 And, Party wanted me to continue working at the Horseshoe and for the WSOP.
 It was a stunning moment.